-Any information in this or previous announcements that relates to or informed the previous Lady Herial gold metallurgical testwork program, or past nickel metallurgy, was based on, and fairly represents, information and supporting documentation prepared by Mr. Barry Cloutt, who is a Member of the AusIMM.
+Any information in this or previous announcements that relates to or informed the previous Lady Herial gold metallurgical testwork program, was based on, and fairly represents, information and supporting documentation prepared by Mr. Barry Cloutt, who is a Member of the AusIMM.
 Mr. Cloutt is an external and independent consultant to the Company and has sufficient experience that is relevant to the activity that he is undertaking to qualify as Competent Person as defined in the JORC Code.
-Mr. Cloutt consented to the inclusion in this Announcement of the matters based on his information in the form and context in which it appears.
+Mr. Cloutt consented to the inclusion in this Study of the matters based on his information in the form and context in which it appears.

-Any information in this or previous announcements that relates to the mining, metallurgical and environmental Modifying Factors or assumptions as they may apply was based on, and fairly represents, information and supporting documentation prepared by Mr. Wehrle, Mr. Max Sheppard and Mr. Edmund Ainscough.
+Any information in this or previous announcements that relates to the mining, metallurgical and environmental Modifying Factors or assumptions (including information in Table 1, sections 1,2,3 and 4), as they may apply was based on, and fairly represents, information and supporting documentation prepared by Mr. Wehrle, Mr. Max Sheppard and Mr. Edmund Ainscough.
 Messrs.
 Sheppard and Ainscough are also Competent Persons and Members of the AusIMM.
 Mr Ainscough is a full-time employee and Mr Sheppard is a permanent, part-time employee, both of Lunnon Metals Ltd. Both Messrs.
 Ainscough and Sheppard are shareholders and hold employee performance rights in Lunnon Metals Ltd.